Introduction to GPAW internals

 DFT-calculation object

-An instance of the gpaw.new.calculation.DFTCalculation
+An instance of the gpaw.new.calculation.DFTCalculation class has

 the following attributes: